If you’re already dreaming about a Portugal trip in 2026, now’s the time to start thinking about when to book.

 Best time to book tours in Portugal

 I notice that people often leave booking tours until closer to their travel dates, e.g. 1 to 2 months before.
-Although this may not be a problem if you are happy with group tours in places where there are plenty of operators to choose from, this won’t work for private tours in popular destinations like the Douro Valley or off the beaten track destinations where there are fewer guides.
+Although this may not be a problem if you are happy with group tours, this won’t work for private tours in popular destinations like the Douro Valley or off the beaten track destinations where there are fewer guides.

 Such tours get booked up months in advance for peak periods, i.e. May to September/October.
 Ideally you’ll be booking yours 4-6 months in advance, or asap if you’ve left it later than that!

-The same applies to self-guided walking holidays such as the Portuguese Camino de Santiago or other multi-day hiking experiences.
-These are not dependent on guide availability but when the limited supply of hotels on the route is exhausted, you will have missed your chance.
-The tour operator I work with for such walking tours was booked out several months in advance last year.
-Again, try to secure your spot at least 6 months in advance.
+The same applies to self-guided walking holidays such as the Portuguese Camino de Santiago or other multi-day hiking experiences since accommodation along the route is limited.
+The tour operator I work with for such walking tours is usually fully booked several months in advance.
+They offer free cancellation up to 30 days before the start date there’s little to gain by delaying.

 Some tour booking platforms, such as Viator, have free cancellation and ‘Reserve now, pay later’ options so you have considerable flexibility if your plans change.